-Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit the use of deferred tax assets.
-Due to overall cumulative losses incurred over the years, the Company maintained a full valuation allowance against its deferred tax assets as of December 31, 2012.
-As of December 31, 2013, the Company evaluated the current facts and circumstances and concluded that it was appropriate to release \$22,909 of the valuation allowance at December 31, 2013.
+The Company assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit the use of deferred tax assets.
+During the year ended December 31, 2016, the Company released \$968 of the valuation allowance that had been established against California net operating losses that expired during the year.

-As of December 31, 2015 and 2014, the Company was able to determine that, based upon future projections of income, it is more likely than not that all of its federal NOLs will be utilized before they expire.
-However, the Company determined that some of its California NOLs will expire unused and therefore has a valuation allowance of \$1,735 relating to these NOLs as of December 31, 2015.
-In the current period, the Company released (or reversed) \$1,164 of the California NOLs valuation allowance due to expiration of California NOLs and changes in estimates of future projections of income, resulting in a determination that is more likely than not that all but \$29,773 (\$1,735 tax effected) of the California NOLs will be utilized.
+As of December 31, 2016 and 2015, the Company was able to determine that, based upon future projections of income, it is more likely than not that all of its federal NOLs will be utilized before they expire.
+However, the Company determined that some of its California NOLs will expire unused and therefore has a valuation allowance of \$767 relating to these NOLs as of December 31, 2016.
+In the current period, the Company released (or reversed) \$968 of the California NOLs valuation allowance due to expiration of California NOLs and changes in estimates of future projections of income, resulting in a determination that is more likely than not that \$7,035 (\$410 tax effected) of the California NOLs will be utilized.